 - Sirui 3t tabletop tripod with ball head mount

 - Two Double male 1/4″ thread adapters

 - Silicone strap to secure mic cable to grip

 This is a steadi-cam style counter-balanced rig, ideal for mobile filmmaking.

 - Sirui TY 50-x Arca swiss quick release and Mounting base.

 - SoundDevices MixPre-3 with SmallRig Arca type clamp and plate attached

 When pros make smartphone videos with motion shots, they want smooth tracking.

-The Sennheiser HandMic Digital is a great unit for live streaming video, but if you already own a great-sounding dynamic mic, check out this option.
+The Sennheiser HandMic Digital is a great unit for live streaming video.

 A lot of pros also like the Shure MV-88 digital condenser microphone.